-Children and adults with intellectual and other developmental disabilities are significantly more likely to be mistreated and abused by the general public, service providers, and even their families.
-They must be protected from harm and injury throughout their lives while also being provided with the tools and supports necessary to protect themselves.
+People with intellectual and other developmental disabilities have the same rights and basic safety and protection needs as others.
+At the same time, they face numerous additional barriers, including protection risks, heightened risk of violence, exploitation and abuse by the general public, service providers, and even their families.
+People with disabilities are not a homogenous group and safety plans must address the unique needs of each person.
+Those plans must include protection from harm and injury throughout their lives, while also being provided with the tools and supports necessary to protect themselves.

-- Family, friends and advocates of people with intellectual and other developmental disabilities and the community are the best sources of protection from harm.
-If, for any reason, the above groups are unable to provide the necessary protections, the appropriate protective agencies, support, and advocacy groups must be accessible and available to ensure that local, state, and federal laws are adequately enforced.
+- A supportive network of family, friends, and advocates of people with I/DD and other disabilities are often times the first line of protection from harm.
+However, if for any reason the above groups are the cause of harm, or unable and/or unwilling to provide the necessary protections, the appropriate protective agencies, support, and advocacy groups must be accessible and available to ensure that local, state, and federal laws are adequately enforced.

-- Individuals with intellectual and other developmental disabilities must be given the opportunity to learn to live safely in their community, protect themselves and be able to seek appropriate assistance.
+- People with intellectual and other developmental disabilities must be given the opportunity to learn to live safely in their community, protect themselves, and be able to seek appropriate assistance.

-- Service organizations must screen all applicants to eliminate those with a history of perpetrating abuse, neglect, or a criminal record and evaluate all employees in accordance with NYS regulations, including those regarding the Justice Center, OPWDD and NYS Education Department, on a regular basis to ensure appropriate job performance.
+- Screen all applicants to eliminate those with a history of perpetrating abuse, neglect, or a criminal record and evaluate all employees in accordance with NYS regulations, including those regarding the Justice Center, OPWDD and NYS Education Department, on a regular basis to ensure appropriate job performance

-- Service organizations must train staff to properly report allegations of abuse and neglect to the Justice Center for a determination of the proper investigatory process.
+- Train staff to report allegations of abuse and neglect directly to the Justice Center to ensure the proper procedures are followed to address the allegations.

-- Service organizations must immediately investigate allegations of abuse or neglect and take immediate corrective action when warranted.
+- Immediately investigate allegations of abuse or neglect and take immediate corrective action when warranted